Zekkenn/C3-Sex/README.md

 ```bash
 py ACA/chatbot/bottrainer.py
 ```
 *Keep in mind that training can take a long time (depending on parameters you want to train with).
-These parameters can be modified in ACA / Data / Corpus / hparams.json.
-Likewise, the dataset that is provided for training can be modified by adding files in ACA / Data / Corpus / Argument0 with the format Question-Answer, as its show in the clean data that we used.
-Once the training has begun, you must ensure that the following files are created in ACA / Data / Result, which are used for testing and prediction.*
+These parameters can be modified in ACA/Data/Corpus/hparams.json.
+Likewise, the dataset that is provided for training can be modified by adding files in ACA/Data/Corpus/Argument0 with the format Question-Answer, as its show in the clean data that we used.
+Once the training has begun, you must ensure that the following files are created in ACA/Data/Result, which are used for testing and prediction.*

 - basic.data-00000-of-00001
 - basic.index

 2. **Test / Inference:** This stage provide a simple interface and a web-based one.
-Note that ACA / Data / Corpus / vocab.txt and ACA / Data / Rules / hot-startup.aiml files are necessary for inference.
+Note that *ACA/Data/Corpus/vocab.txt* and *ACA/Data/Rules/hot-startup.aiml* files are necessary for inference.
 To see the performance of the model, you must execute the following command and wait until the ">" indicator appears:

 ```bash
 py ACA/chatbot/botui.py